One of the highlights from my latest trip to Peru was a two-night stay at Palacio del Inka, a Luxury Collection Hotel by Marriott in Cusco.

 They're adorable, and enjoying the experience here can be less stressful than doing so on the streets of Cusco, where tipping is expected.

-The person caring for the alpaca also sets up various souvenirs, including alpaca hats, gloves, and sweaters if you'd like to pick up a souvenir.
+The person caring for the alpaca also sets up various souvenirs, including alpaca hats, gloves, and sweaters if you'd like to pick a souvenir.

 Inti Raymi Restaurant